kailash-manasarovar/statement/docs/timeline/2023/january.md

     - I didn't tweet about rhabdo at the time but I did Google search it extensively.
     - I mention it in August of 2023 at the time the "conversation" with hackers really began.
     - Example: https://x.com/1FRGVN/status/1686848541346443270

+- The doctor never comes to class again after this.
+He only came to two classes in total.